schrht/virt-perf-scripts/README.md

   Command line interface.

-  Take arguments from CLI, load default parameters from yaml fisle.
+  Take arguments from CLI, load default parameters from yaml file.
 Then initialize the fio test.

 Options: